February 1, 2022Justin Willis

 Today, the PWABuilder project is excited to release a brand new VSCode Extension, the PWA Studio!

 The PWA Studio VSCode extension brings everything you need to build high quality PWAs, right to your VSCode.
-You can:

 - Start building a new PWA, with all the best practices, excellent developer experience and exceptional performance that you expect, in seconds using the PWABuilder pwa-starter.